MatthewCondon/Commercial_Vessel_FIR/Methodology/README.md

 - Ensure VDR is collecting data normally
 - Determine if any abnormal devices are on the NMEA network
 - Identify any open connectors that have the ability to communicate with the NMEA backbone
+- Detect if any devices are not actively sending PGNs

 Questions to Ask:
 - Is the VDR fully operational and processing accurate data?